wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 ### Information protection reports and analytics

-The Label Analytics dashboard aggregates label insights so that you can see how sensitivity and retention labels are being used for both Office 365 and non-Office 365 data.
+The Label Analytics dashboard in the Microsoft 365 compliance center aggregates label insights so that you can see how sensitivity and retention labels are being used for both Office 365 and non-Office 365 data.

 ![Label analytics screenshow](../media/4-label-screen.png)